Mathieu-93/cinema-booking-system/README.md

   - git cheakout feature1 <-switch branch
   - git merge master <-pull reuest

-  example How to make some commits and merge it back into master:
+  EXAMPLE How to make some commits and merge it back into master:

   git checkout master